 A lack of buy-in among stakeholders can result in many problems including missed deadlines, poor quality work, and ultimately wasted time and money.

-To keep stakeholders invested in the project, you may consider having a clear objective in place for each piece of content you create in the form of a content brief accompanied with a brand guide or writing style guide are excellent starting points.
+To keep stakeholders invested in the project, you may consider having a clear content marketing objective in place for each piece of content you create.
+They can be in the form of a content brief accompanied by a brand guide or writing style guide are excellent starting points.